hotwax/oms-documentation/Journeys/Email integration/Ready for pickup email.md

 | ------------ | --------------------------- | -------- |
 | `shipmentId` | The Id of the shipment.      |    Yes   |
 | `emailType`  | The type of the email.       |    Yes   |

+### Step 3: Prepare content for email

+When the marketing automation platform handles email transmission, the OMS shares the required information in JSON format, specified by the `templateContentId`, to the platform.

+Note: If the OMS is responsible for sending the email, it incorporates the data into a preconfigured email template within its system.

+### Step 4: Deliver Email Notification

+After recieving the data, the marketing automation platform personalizes the customer's email using the provided details and delivers the email to the customer.

 ##### HotWax Commerce has ready integration with Listrak, a marketing automation platform.
 Here's a sample JSON file that is shared with Listrak's API for each shipment: